Cost Planning For Projects

-2. The ability of the architect to work within it.
+- The ability of the architect to work within the budget.

-The truth is, without these discussions taking place, it has become far too common for other architects to assimilate an extensive and ever growing brief, grossly undermined by dwindling funds.
-These instances in which the architect, but worse so, the client are caught off guard and left ‘out of pocket’ are obviously not ideal and more often than not, result in a half done job, with the client’s ‘must haves’ reserved for ‘when we have the money’.
+The truth is, without these discussions it has become far too common for architects to assimilate an extensive and ever-growing brief, grossly undermined by dwindling funds.
+For the architect, but worse so the client, to be caught off guard and left ‘out of pocket’ is obviously not ideal, and more often than not results in a job half done, with the client’s ‘must haves’ reserved for ‘when we have the money’.

-As I mentioned, it is near unheard of for a client to have aligned their brief and their budget by the time of the first meeting.
-For those of you looking to build or renovate and who are unfamiliar with the process of design, construction and cost planning, this is totally understandable however, as you have simply never been exposed to this area of expertise.
-How could you project the likely cost of your new home and its finishes without having understood the landscape upon it is to be built, or the structural limitations of the storage and lighting your garage turned man cave.
+As I mentioned, it is nearly unheard of for a client to have aligned their brief and their budget by the time of the first meeting.
+For those of you looking to build or renovate and who are unfamiliar with the process of design, construction and cost planning, this is totally understandable, as you have simply never been exposed to this area of expertise.
+How could you project the likely cost of your new home and its finishes without having understood the landscape in which it is to be built, or the structural limitations of the storage and lighting of your garage-turned-gymnasium?

-Until this point, it is likely that you have been guided by the advice of your colleagues, or mate who values himself as a bit of a ‘handy man’, not to mention what you have seen in the media.
-These mediums will often give you a very distorted view of ‘how easy’ your bathroom reno may be, and equally so, how Grand Designs-esk your completed project will look, while working within on a Reno-Rumble budget. and typically your aspirations may exceed what you’d like to spend on the project.
+You have probably been guided by the advice of your colleagues, or a ‘handy man’, not to mention what you have seen in the media.
+These avenues often give a very distorted view of ‘how easy’ your bathroom reno may be, and how Grand-Designs-ish your completed project will look.
+Typically, your aspirations will exceed what you’d like to spend on the project.

 At the end of the day, this is all just common sense, is it not?
-It is far better to understand the costs of a project early so as to avoid confusion, conflict and an empty piggy bank later on during the construction process.
-And while the early stages of a build can be hectic will all kinds of other dealings and discussions going on, the Budget one is one seriously worth having; for your sake, and for your bank account’s.
+It is far better to understand the costs of a project early, so as to avoid confusion, conflict and an empty piggy bank later in the construction process.
+And while the early stages of a build can be hectic, with all kinds of other dealings and discussions going on, the budget is a discussion seriously worth having, for your sake and for the sake of your bank account.